icshwi/e3training/workbook/README.md

 # European Spallation Source EPICS Environment Workbook

 This workbook is intended to introduce new users to ESS' EPICS environment e3.
 As it's focused on specifically e3, it will not contain much information about EPICS standard functionality.
+Also note that this workbook is intended for e3 app developers and integrators; if you simply want to use EPICS to read or manipulate PVs you can either run the first two installation commands, or install EPICS base using conda from conda-forge.

 As this workbook still is under construction, please refer to the following icons on whether a chapter has been finalized or not.
 Chapters marked with:

 * :book: are ready for your self-training,
 * :pencil: are still being written,
 * :construction: have merely been outlined.

+For some of the chapters there are supplementary directories containing code, so it's recommended to clone this repository.

 ## Part 1